The most useful sentence in the archived version was also its simplest.

 That sentence still has to be said because communal denial was part of the problem for years.
 Too many Jewish institutions treated addiction as something that happened elsewhere, to other families, in other neighborhoods, or under some different set of cultural conditions.
 The opioid crisis demolished that fantasy.

 The numbers alone make the point.
-CDC pages updated in 2025 and 2026 show that opioid-involved overdose deaths rose enormously between 1999 and 2023, with nearly 80,000 opioid-related deaths in 2023 and a continuing but still fragile decline in more recent provisional data.
+CDC pages updated in 2026 show that overdose deaths rose enormously between 1999 and 2023, with nearly 80,000 opioid-involved deaths in 2023.
+CDC's May 2026 provisional release predicted 69,973 drug overdose deaths for the 12 months ending in December 2025, a decline from the previous year but still a vast public-health burden.
 This is not a niche pathology.
 It is one of the defining public-health disasters of modern American life.

 No Jewish community lives outside that country-sized story.